 SS U C C E S S E S

 On behalf of Audubon of Southwest Florida, the Board thanks all our members and friends who in the past year have voted, emailed, attended hearings, and very loudly and clearly supported the creation of good conservation policy and actions by our local and state governments!
-Your dedication, efforts, and the work of ASWF volunteers like our Shorebird Stewards and colleagues have brought home three important conservation wins this past year.
+Your dedication, efforts, and the work of ASWF volunteers like our Shorebird Stewards and colleagues have consistently yielded positive results.

 The dice don’t often roll this way for conservation, but certainly not because most people don’t support it.
 What’s the secret this time?
 Public involvement and support!
 Your clear voice, membership in a conservation organizations like Audubon of Southwest Florida, and financial support brought the victories.
-Let’s move on to our next wins, like funding Florida Forever, buying 20/20 lands like the farm in the CREW Project, and restoring the greater Everglades!
+Let’s move on to our next wins!

 A D V O C A C Y